holyfamilyseattle/holyfamilyseattle.github.io/README.md

 IT-MB5:themes q1440401$ rm -rf alpha-church
 ```

+For Windows,

-For Windows, go to the directory `/.git/modules/themes` and delete sub-directory `alpha-church`
+Go to the directory `holyfamilyseattle.github.io/.git/modules/themes` and delete sub-directory `alpha-church`

 5. Add the theme back as sub-module